codefinity/oeuvre/README.md

 > "DDD is not about structuring data in a normalized fashion.
 It is about modelling the Ubiquitous Language in a consistent Bounded Context"
 > ~ Vaughn Vernon, IDDD

-Design is not DB Design Driven.
+The domain controls the behaviour of the application, because the business logic resides in the domain.
+When the behaviour of the application is expected to change due to requirement change, the changes are done in the Domain.
+According to changes in the domain, the pesristance disign is created.
+Application design is not Database Design Driven.

-Sets you free from thinking about Application Design from a Database perspective.
+This sets you free from thinking about Application Design from a Database perspective.

 **4. Encourages Modularity**